Christian socialism: Reception

 In Britain, Christian socialism is viewed positively by many different backgrounds, ranging from Nonconformists to Roman Catholic, particularly Anglo-Catholic Ritualism.
-It is viewed critically by some socialists, who reject it as utopian socialism and for its methodology, and by some religious figures and popes, who rejected socialism's compatibility with Christianity due its perceived atheism and materialism.
+It is viewed critically by some socialists, who reject it as utopian socialism and for its methodology, and by some religious figures and popes, who rejected socialism's compatibility with Christianity due to its perceived atheism and materialism.
 Continental Reformed Protestant pastor Henri Nick defended it, saying: "It is not socialism that I would criticise, but atheism falsely called social."

 Anglo-Catholic Christian socialism was part of Catholic polemic against perceived Protestant individualism and puritanism, which led many anti-Ritualist Protestants to associate Catholicism and socialism.
 Charles Haddon Spurgeon, an English Particular Baptist preacher, was critical of socialist doctrines, and warned that those who seek socialism "may soon have too much of it".
 Specifically, he regarded collectivist Christianity as inferior to faith on an individual level.
 He said: "I would not have you exchange the gold of individual Christianity for the base metal of Christian Socialism."
 Tommy Fallot, a French Lutheran pastor, argued: "Socialism has drawn a good deal of its program from the Gospel.
 It seeks to build a society on the pillars of justice, something the Gospel seeks to do as well.
 In that regard, a condemnation of socialism would represent a condemnation of the Gospel and the prophets."

-Views of Christian socialism generally depends on the left–right political spectrum.
+Views of Christian socialism generally depend on the left–right political spectrum.
 While Christian leftists argue that Jesus would prioritize the poor and migrant's rights over opposition to abortion, Christian rightists argue he would be against wealth redistribution, illegal immigrants, abortion, and same-sex marriage.
 The conservative view is reflected by Lawrence Reed, president emeritus of the American libertarian-leaning Foundation for Economic Education, American conservative and evangelical Christian Johnnie Moore Jr., and Bryan Fischer, an American traditionalist conservative, of the American Family Association, a Christian fundamentalist organization.
-Opposing this view on the right is Quentin Letts, who said "Jesus preached fairness — you could almost call him a Lefty".
+Opposing this view on the right is Quentin Letts, who said, "Jesus preached fairness—you could almost call him a Lefty".